anotherlin/tek_tm_ext/README.md

 Tektronix TM500/TM5000 extender

 Copyright (C) 2020 Lin Ke-Fong (anotherlin@gmail.com)\
-*This project is free, you can do whatever you want with it.*
+*This project is free, you may do whatever you want with it.*

 ## Purpose